View Article in PDF

-According to Jim Brase, deputy associate director for science and technology in Lawrence Livermore’s Computation Directorate (who also serves as the Laboratory’s point of contact for the three pilot programs), this partnership underscores how Livermore can work closely with research partners to advance medical breakthroughs.
+According to Jim Brase, deputy associate director for science and technology in Lawrence Livermore’s Computation Directorate, this partnership underscores how Livermore can work closely with research partners to advance medical breakthroughs.
 “Our expertise is in computing, not cancer,” he says.
 “Medical advances in this area require an effective partnership with NCI.”

 Advanced data analytics—an approach that uses machine-learning algorithms to search for connections within vast amounts of data—is a key component of the DOE–NCI research.
 Recently, Livermore-developed deep-learning networks, based loosely on neural pathways in the human brain, have been used to create advanced models based on patterns buried deep within data sets.
 (See S&TR, June 2016, Deep Neural Networks Bring Patterns into Focus.)
 Streitz says, “Merging data analytics and simulation could potentially transform how we do scientific research.”